 Thailand does have rainy seasons where it can rain for hours.
 The monsoons technically start from May to October but you can still find a few hours of sunshine.
 If you are hoping to catch some rays it’s better to avoid these months but that doesn’t mean you can’t still enjoy yourself if this is the only time that you can go.

 The seasons can change slightly and it may rain in the evenings so you can squeeze half a day on a beach.
 As a rough idea, The best time to go to Thailand alone is March to May for the south and November to December for the north.

 Thailand is very humid and the capital is always hot and humid.
 The best time to go to Bangkok when solo traveling in Thailand is in January.
 Below is the weather chart for Bangkok from January to December.
 Click this link to find the weather for the destinations you are travelling to.

 Travel Insurance For Thailand

-Thailand is a great country to explore but the health and safety isn’t up to the standard that you may expect at home.
-For solo trips to Thailand, travel insurance is definitely recommended especially if you are planning on taking a hill-tribe hike, long tail boat rides or snorkelling and scuba diving.
+Thailand is a great country to explore but the health and safety aren’t up to the standard that you may expect at home.
+For solo trips to Thailand, travel insurance is definitely recommended especially if you are planning on taking a hill-tribe hike, long-tail boat rides or snorkelling and scuba diving.